UEA-Irta/UAV-biophysical-extraction/README.md

 - **Hc/Wc** (Height-to-Width Ratio): A float representing the ratio between the maximum height (Hc) and width (Wc) of vegetation (optional), extracted only for woody crops.

 ### Vegetation Index (VI) Traits:
-- **vi**: A list of floats representing the calculated vegetation indices based on the specified options.
+- **VI**: A list of floats representing the calculated vegetation indices based on the specified options.

 ### Land Surface Temperature (LST) Traits:
-- **Tv** (Vegetation Temperature): A float representing the temperature of the vegetation (K).
+- **Tc** (Vegetation Temperature): A float representing the temperature of the vegetation (K).
 - **Trad** (Radiometric Temperature): A float representing the radiometric temperature (K).
 - **Ts** (Soil Temperature): A float representing the temperature of the soil (K).
 Included only if a soil mask is provided.
 - **Tvc** (Vegetation Cover Temperature): A float representing the temperature of the vegetation cover (K).
 Included only if a vegetation cover mask is provided.